An end of week recap

-London Review of Books: What I did in 2019 – Publishing extracts from Alan Bennett’s diaries in January has become a much-anticipated tradition with LRB readers.
+London Review of Books: What I did in 2019 – Publishing extracts from Alan Bennett’s diaries has become a much-anticipated January tradition with LRB readers.

 The Guardian: 2020 in books: a literary calendar – “Sally Rooney’s screenplay, Hilary Mantel’s final Thomas Cromwell novel … what to look out for this year”.